sagemath/sagewiki_to_gh-2022-10-10/days22/cremona/to-do-list.md

    13. Elkies-Watkins over number fields -- post what function you have by the end of the week.

    14. Implement a $2$-torsion rank function over number fields.

+   15. Given an elliptic curves defined over $K$, determine whether it is isomorphic over $K$ to a curves defined over $\QQ$.